cdcrabtree/helprr/README.md

 `s` takes in a data frame and returns several statistics: mean, median, standard deviation, mean absolute deviation, and the interquartile range.

+`rescale01` rescales a vector so its elements fall between 0 and 1.

 `elements` counts the number of elements in a data.frame, matrix, or vector.

 `divider` creates dividers that can be printed to screen or to file.
 This is useful to call if printing multiple things to a text file, for instance.